See the world ethically!

 Well, think exploratory expedition of the urban jungle and do a tour with Real San Francisco Tours.
 All of our experiences are 100% sustainable, being based around walking, cycling and/or public transport, so they’re all, effectively, eco tours.
 It happens to be the best way to learn about and experience a city, which is why we’ve always done it that way since we first launched, in 2013.
 This is the whole idea of eco travel, to always create minimal, or no, pollution when traveling and mitigate whatever emissions we do create.

-However, we wanted to go further, so in 2017 we partnered with Climate Cents, a Los Angeles based non-profit that does amazing work right here in Southern California.
-It’s a great example of how the climate crisis affects so many elements of society The projects that we’ve supported include fitting solar panels on youth homeless shelters in Venice, restoring kelp forests in Santa Monica Bay and tree-planting to create urban forests in the San Fernando Valley.
-We contribute a percentage of our annual revenue to Climate Cents and since partnering with them we’ve raised over $3,000.
+However, we wanted to go further, so in 2017 we partnered with Climate Cents, a Los Angeles based non-profit that does amazing work right here in California.
+It’s a great example of how the climate crisis affects so many elements of society The projects that we’ve supported include fitting solar panels at youth homeless shelters in Venice, restoring kelp forests in Santa Monica Bay and tree-planting to create urban forests in the San Fernando Valley.
+We donate $1 for every guest that is booked on a tour to Climate Cents, and since partnering with them we’ve raised over $3,000.

-Unfortunately, doing something positive about the environment doesn’t end with coming on a tour with us, even if it is an eco tour, but it’s not always clear what actions we can take.
+Unfortunately, doing something positive about the environment doesn’t end with coming on eco-friendly tour with us, however it’s not always clear what actions we can take.
 Climate Change is such an enormous, multi-faceted, problem that it’s easy to feel that there’s nothing that we can do, as individuals, that would make any difference.
 Luckily, that isn’t the case – because there’s lots we can achieve on our own.
 If you think about it every single movement in human history started with just an individual, so why shouldn’t this one start with you?